IsolationKernel/Codes/IDK/IDK/README.md

 # IDK
-    These two folder contain matlab and python implementation of IDK respectively.
+    These two folders contain matlab and python implementation of IDK respectively.

 # References